cran/qrnn/README.md

 The [qrnn](https://cran.r-project.org/package=qrnn) package for R implements the quantile regression neural network (QRNN) (Taylor, 2000; Cannon, 2011;
 Cannon, 2018), which is a flexible nonlinear form of quantile regression.
+While low level modelling functions are available, it is recommended that the `mcqrnn.fit` and `mcqrnn.predict` wrappers be used for most applications.
+More information is provided below.

 The goal of quantile regression is to estimate conditional quantiles of a response variable that depend on covariates in some form of regression equation.
 The QRNN adopts the multi-layer perceptron neural network